filipefalcaos/saner-2020/README.md

 Finally, we use these metrics to perform the analysis on RQ1 and RQ2.
 For RQ1, we divide the values of a metric in two populations by the ***buggy*** attribute.
 Then, we perform the ***Wilcoxon Test*** and the ***Cliff's Delta*** analyses based on these two populations.
 For RQ2, we set the metrics as predictors in a ***multiple logistic regression*** model and the ***buggy*** attribute as the response variable.

 ### SZZ validation
+We conducted a careful manual validation on a sample of 922 bug-introducing changes reported by SZZ.
+This sample presents a margin of error of 4% at a confidence level of 99%.
+Four pairs of researchers (familiar with the SZZ algorithm) from our research lab validated this sample.
+Each pair was responsible for a fraction of the sample, and each individual validated the same candidate bug-introducing changes.
+To take into account possible subjectivity during the validation, the researchers classified each candidate into four levels of certainty: "low", "moderate", "high", and "absolute".
+The levels are described below:

+- **Absolute**: "I am sure this point introduced the bug";
+- **High**: "There is a strong suspicion that this point introduced the bug, although the root cause was not found";
+- **Moderate**: "There are reasonable chances that this point introduced the bug";
+- **Low**: "There is a distant (or missing) possibility that this point introduced the bug".

+In the cases the researchers of a pair classified a candidate very differently (e.g., “low” and “absolute”), one of the authors solved the conflict.
+After the validation procedure, we obtained an accuracy of 65% for our SZZ implementation.

 The SZZ validation is available on this [link](https://drive.google.com/drive/folders/1uoTco8MFKPLb1kgOiGjl37AQboRLHxkA?usp=sharing).

 ### Data collected